Saifur-DataScience/MNIST_Digit_Recognizer/README.md

 # MNIST_Digit_Recognizer
-This is my first Deep Learning project
+This is my first Deep Learning model